-22 October 4.30pm - 7.00pm
+Tuesday 19th October 4.30pm - 7.00pm (Sixth Form)

-(Sixth Form)

-Admissions policy for admissions in September 2020.
-This policy sets out how places are allocated to children who apply to Old Swinford Hospital as boarders (Years 7, 9 & 12) and day pupils (Years 7 & 12).
+Admissions Policy for Admissions in September 2022

+This policy sets out how places are allocated to children who apply to Old Swinford Hospital as boarders and day pupils.

-We recommend that any questions you may have about this policy are taken in the first place to our Registrar Michelle Stanley whose contact details are mstanley@oshsch.com or 01384 817325.
-You may also be able to find the information you are looking for in our online 'Frequently Asked Questions Document' which although not a part of this policy provides general guidance for the admissions process and you can find this on www.oshsch.com under
+Questions about our admissions process can be raised with us by contacting us on admissions@oshsch.com or calling us on 01384 817325.
+You may also be able to find the information you are looking for by reading our online 'Frequently Asked Questions Document' which, although not a part of this policy, provides general guidance for the admissions process and you can find this on www.oshsch.com under 'Admissions'.

-'Admissions'.
 An admissions timeline is also on our website.